Skip to content

 Read More

-More than 80 members of the Aptem Higher Education Forum recently benefited from a member-only Special Interest webinar on common themes that are cropping up in the HE sector on ESFA funding rule compliance.
+More than 80 members of the Aptem Higher Education Forum recently benefited from a member-only Special Interest webinar on common themes that are cropping up in the HE sector on DfE funding rule compliance.
 Here is a recap of the information-packed presentation and Q&A delivered by Karl Bentley, FE Funding and Data specialist at leading auditors RSM UK.

 Read More